r00tk1d/experiments_master_mp_dilation/README.md

 9. Install Jupyter Kernel (`conda install -n myenv ipykernel --update-deps --force-reinstall`)

 ## Good to Know ##
-If you make changes in stumpy, restart the jupyter kernel to apply the changes and use them in the jupyter notebook
+If you make changes in stumpy, restart the jupyter kernel to apply the changes and use them in the jupyter notebook.

 With `jupyter nbconvert --to python FILENAME.ipynb` you can create a python file out of the jupyter notebook to execute in the terminal.
 If you want to run the python file in the background: With `screen -Rd benchmark` create a new screen and run the created python file.
 To exit the screen `strg-a und strg-d`.